jreiche/aeo_radar/E_2_Sentinel_1_multitemporal_RGB_generation.md

 # E.2 Sentinel-1 multitemporal RGB generation
 #### Instruction: copy and paste the code below into the console of GEE.
 It is advisable to insert the code snippets step by step and follow the given structure of the practical in order to successfully produce the desired outcome.

-This part of the practical will give you a short overview on how to generate median values for each pixel over a set period of time for one Sentinel-1 polarization and then plot these as an RGB.
+This exercise introduces the calculation of median values for each pixel over a set period of time for one Sentinel-1 polarization.
+This is carried out for several timestamp allowing for the generation of a Sentinel-1 multitemporal RGB.

-The following code is creating an aoi, searches the Sentinel-1 catalogue within GEE based on dates and instrument metadata and prints the _ImageCollection_.
+### 1. Access Sentinel-1 image collection

 ```java
 // Define a rectangular area of interest, by listing coordinates